ddrohan/dynamic-web-dev-labs/lab02/step4.md

 ![](../lab02/images/lab02s23a.png)

-If everything goes according to plan, you'll see the same json list of donations.
+If everything goes according to plan, you'll see the same json list of donations in the **Response**.

 ![](../lab02/images/lab02s19.png)